joestowers/flutter-animation/README_ANIMATION_NOTES.md

     +   By default, widgets positioned according to alignment in the top-left corner

-+   Add debug rendering statement in `main.dart` to see widget boundaries
++   Add a debug rendering statement in `main.dart` to see widget boundaries:

 ```dart
     import 'package:flutter/rendering.dart';